|

 accretions which masked its real features.

-century, was probably finished in full fifteenth.
-Its style is a
+fourteenth century, was probably finished in full fifteenth.
+Its style

-transition Doe, between the Romanesque and the Gothic, with unbuttressed
+is a transition one, between the Romanesque and the Gothic, with

-naves (see p/ate 13).
-There is an admirable rose-window over the maio
+unbuttressed naves (see plate 13).
+There is an admirable

-façade, where a baroque seventeenth century portal carne to hide the
+rose-window over the main façade, where a baroque seventeenth century

-Some think that portraits of King john I. and bis queen, Philippa of
+Some think that portraits of King john I, and his queen, Philippa of

 Lancaster, figure in a fresco,

-now much deeriorated and masked by awful repain-tings, known as the
+now much deteriorated and masked by awful repaintings, known as the

-SAINT CLAIRE, founded by that King john I. and bis soo, the (Holy Prince:.
+SAINT CLAIRE, founded by that King John I, and his son,

-Don Fernando, who solemnly opened it in 1416, was the aparto convent of
+the «Holy Prince» Don Fernando, who solemnly opened it in 1416, was the

-the Franciscan nuns or Poor Clares.
-Only a few details of its original
+Oporto convent of the Franciscan nuns or Poor Clares.
+Only a few details

-structure now remain, such as a small doar, a gargoyle and the like.
+of its original structure now remain, such as a small door, a gargoyle

-latter being already clearly foreshadowed (see p/ate 14).
+latter being already clearly foreshadowed (see plate 14).

 The interior of the temple is almost wholly covered with carved and

-gilded wood, a kind of ornament widely used ali over the country in the
+gilded wood, a kind of ornament widely used all over the country in the

 seventeenth and eighteenth centuries.
 The idea was to give an impression